renjie130/xproto/README.md

 X Window System Core Protocol

-This package provides the headers and specification documents defining the X Window System Core Protocol, Version 11.
+This package provides the headers and specification documents defining.

 It also includes a number of headers that aren't purely protocol related, but are depended upon by many other X Window System packages to provide